krpbva/krpbva/_posts/2024-02-07-assignment1.md

 For this part, I selected German, British, and Austrian cultures for their rich artistic traditions.
 German art reflects a blend of tradition and innovation seen in movements like Expressionism and Bauhaus.
 British art spans centuries, from Tudor portraits to contemporary works.
 Austrian art, with its roots in the Vienna Secession and Art Nouveau movements, offers a unique perspective on European art history.

-Using word clouds, I distilled the essence of each culture's artworks, uncovering key themes and motifs.
-By analyzing acquisition trends over time, I gained insights into the Harvard Art Museum's engagement with these cultural traditions.

-This exploration deepened my understanding of the diverse cultural tapestry within the museum's collection, highlighting the enduring significance of German, British, and Austrian art in the global artistic landscape.